 Retreat and Rebellion

-Our sixth exhibition, Sussex Modernism: Retreat and Rebellion, examines why radical artists and writers were drawn to the rolling hills, seaside resorts, and quaint villages of Sussex in the first half of the 20th century and how, in the communities they created, artistic innovation ran hand in-hand with political, sexual and domestic experimentation.
+Our sixth exhibition, Sussex Modernism: Retreat and Rebellion, examined why radical artists and writers were drawn to the rolling hills, seaside resorts, and quaint villages of Sussex in the first half of the 20th century and how, in the communities they created, artistic innovation ran hand in-hand with political, sexual and domestic experimentation.

-Sussex Modernism is created by the Bulldog Trust in partnership with 9 Sussex museums and galleries.
-The exhibition draws on the richness of collections in the region as well as featuring major loans from across the country.
+Sussex Modernism was created by the Bulldog Trust in partnership with 9 Sussex museums and galleries.
+The exhibition drew on the richness of collections in the region as well as featuring major loans from across the country.
 Within the county are the homes of major artists and collectors namely Charleston, Farleys House and Gallery, and West Dean College as well as the iconic modernist building De La Warr Pavilion, now a contemporary art gallery and performance venue.
-The exhibition draws on these collections as well as the Sussex museums and galleries with significant holdings of modernist art Brighton Museum & Art Gallery, Ditchling Museum of Art & Craft, Jerwood Gallery in Hastings, Pallant House Gallery in Chichester and Towner Art Gallery in Eastbourne.
+The exhibition drew on these collections as well as the Sussex museums and galleries with significant holdings of modernist art Brighton Museum & Art Gallery, Ditchling Museum of Art & Craft, Jerwood Gallery in Hastings, Pallant House Gallery in Chichester and Towner Art Gallery in Eastbourne.

 Edward James/Salvador Dali, Mae West lips sofa, 1938, Image courtesy of Royal Pavilion & Museums, Brighton & Hove